detain/ConSolo/README.md

 Currently its a mass of scripts loosely tied together and development will be focused on a clean interface.
 Several UI's are planned although too soon to tell if they'll ever get finished.
 A web-ui which works the same but incorperates browser-based emulators.

+## Alternate Names

+Thinking of names for the base server / daemon part of this

+* RageStore
+* FileScape
+* FileFront
+* ServerStar

 ## Features